kindista/kindista/src/markdown/faq.md

 Kindista membership is currently "by invitation only."
 This means that it is up to **you** to help our network grow.
-Each Kindista member gets a number of invitations when they join.
-We encourage you to use these invitations wisely, inviting people you trust who will actively share their resources with, and ask for support from, the Kindista community.
+We encourage you to send invitations wisely, inviting people you trust who will actively share their resources with, and ask for support from, the Kindista community.